 According to the Center for Disease Control, on average 443,000 people die every year as a result of cigarette smoking and another 8.6 million live with a disease attributed to smoking.
-Cigarette companies have dedicated countless hours and funds toward finding the perfect amount of nicotine to keep consumers addicted.
+Tobacco companies have dedicated countless hours and funds toward finding the perfect amount of nicotine to keep consumers addicted.
 If you are one of the lucky few that is able to quit smoking then you have already given yourself a longer and healthier lifestyle.

-A CT-Scan can be beneficial for a former smoker in that it examines the organs and structures of the chest cavity.
+A CT Scan can be beneficial for a former smoker in that it examines the organs and structures of the chest cavity.
 Since the area of the body that is most affected by cigarette smoking is the lungs, examining all areas of the pulmonary system is essential.
 By using X-ray and computer technology, CT-scans provide cross-sectional images of the lung, liver and heart tissues.
-CT scans are also useful in diagnosing cancer and guiding biopsy procedures in the event that you doctor finds something that needs further examination.
+CT scans are also useful in diagnosing cancer and guiding biopsy procedures in the event that your doctor finds something that needs further examination.
 Screening for Lung Cancer with Low-Dose CT is now recommended annually for certain former or current heavy smokers aged 55-80 years.
-Doctors Imaging offers the test for $99.00 and you can call to schedule after you have a doctors order.
+Doctors Imaging offers the test for $99.00 and you can call to schedule after you have a doctor’s order.
 If the cost of the test is a problem, call Doctors Imaging and ask to make special arrangements.

 Another harmful effect of long-term cigarette addiction is the narrowing and damage to the body’s blood vessels.
 This is a dangerous effect because it can lead to stroke and heart attack.
-By having an MRI procedure performed, images of the blood vessels in the heart, brain, kidneys, aorta and extremities can be properly seen and examined.
+By having an MRI procedure performed, images of the blood vessels in the heart, brain, kidneys, aorta, and extremities can be properly seen and examined.

 Many think that ultrasounds are just for pregnancy, but ultrasounds are non-invasive and so detailed today that they can provide four-dimensional images of the internal cavities.
 Ultrasounds are useful if you experience chest pains or heart palpitations, both common in long-term smokers, as ultrasounds are beneficial for the examination of the blood flow and heart valve functions.

 The vast majority of these procedures are relatively non-invasive and can provide fast and detailed results.
-If you have already taken the first step in obtaining a healthier lifestyle by quitting smoking, then do yourself an another benefit, get screened for lung cancer with a CT scan and learn what your body needs to be healthier and live longer.
+If you have already taken the first step in obtaining a healthier lifestyle by quitting smoking, then give yourself another benefit, get screened for lung cancer with a CT scan and learn what your body needs to be healthier and live longer.